ministryofjustice/security-guidance/docs/ost/ithc.md

 # How to reach us

-Should you have any further queries about the ITHC process then please don't hesitate to contact the The Cyber Security, Privacy and Live Service Delivery Team:
+Should you have any further queries about the ITHC process then please don't hesitate to contact the Cyber Security, Privacy, and Live Service Delivery Team:

 [security@justice.gov.uk](mailto:security@justice.gov.uk)